 Pinterest boards are a great way to keep track of visual inspiration and pretty things in one central location.

-Google Reader is where I keep track of all the blogs I follow.
-You can add stars to favorite posts or tags to sort them.
+Feedly is where I keep track of all the blogs I follow.
+You can save posts to read later or add tags to organize them.
 It’s a great way to save your favorite blog content.

 Files, Files, Files